This post may contain affiliate links. Please read our disclosure policy.

 - Using a hand or stand mixer, beat the browned butter and softened butter together on medium-high speed until light and creamy (about 2 minutes).¼ cup unsalted butter

 - Add heavy cream, 1 tablespoon at a time, beating on medium-high speed until smooth, fluffy, and pipeable.
 If the frosting is too thick, add a little more cream; if too thin, add more powdered sugar.
-I like to use a flat beater with the silicone attachment for this step to reduce the bubbles in the icing.5-6 tablespoon heavy cream
+I like to use a flat beater with the silicone attachment for this step to reduce the bubbles in the icing.5-6 tbsp heavy cream

 - Use immediately or store in the fridge for up to 3 days.
 If chilled, let it soften slightly and re-whip before using.